What Ski Boot Size Do You Need?

 A ski boot connects your body to a ski.

-That is a completely different level of responsibility.
+That is a completely different job.

 The UK size 8 lesson